 If you have exhausted your paid vacation and are fortunate enough to have your employer grant additional, unpaid vacation time, it would be a good idea to obtain something in writing that confirms your approved time off and that it will be unpaid.
 Such a letter will explain any lesser amount on a paycheck or year-end W-2 wage report.

 As can be seen from the above examples, the leave of absence issue most often arises in the context of a health issue or a longer vacation.
-Another situation may involve what slowly is becoming recognized or described as the work sabbatical.
+Another situation could involve what slowly is becoming recognized or described as the work sabbatical.
 Some employers allow employees to take a prolonged leave (several months or more) to pursue a personal or career goal.
-It may be hiking the Appalachian Trail or obtaining an advanced degree.
+It might be anything from hiking the Appalachian Trail to obtaining an advanced degree.

 If you will be remaining in the United States, it could be a bit more challenging.
-There is no clear guidance on whether you could maintain lawful H-1B status during a prolonged absence from work, even if your employer approved it.
+There is no clear guidance on whether you could maintain lawful H-1B status during a prolonged absence from work, even if your employer approved it and it is a benefit offered to all employees.
 As mentioned above, the H-1B visa is a work visa and is not meant for sabbaticals.
 The challenge could arise when your employer files the next H-1B petition.
 USCIS could determine that you did not maintain H-1B status and therefore deny the request to extend your status.
 It then most likely would be an uphill battle to get back into lawful H-1B status.

-In theory, it may be possible to apply to USCIS change to visitor status to hike the Appalachian Trail as a tourist, for example.
+In theory, it might be possible to apply to USCIS to change to B-2 visitor status, for example if you wanted to hike the Appalachian Trail as a tourist.
 In practice, however, it's unclear at best how USCIS would view such an application.
 Depending upon the length of the leave and your financial reserves, USCIS could deny the change of status application out of concern that you won't be able to support yourself.
 Also, the change of status application can take several months to process.
-If you're out on the trail with no mail or Internet access, USCIS may send a request for evidence (RFE) or denial, and you'd have no way of knowing about it.
+If you're out on the trail with no mail or Internet access, USCIS might send a request for evidence (RFE) or denial, and you'd have no way of knowing about it.